petervmeijgaard/vue-2-boilerplate/README.md

 # vue-2-boilerplate
-> A boilerplate for building medium to large Vue 2 single page applications
+> A boilerplate for building medium to large Vue 2 single-page applications

 This boilerplate is based on the Vue webpack template.
 Common topics are discussed in the VueJS [docs](http://vuejs-templates.github.io/webpack).
 Make sure to read it!